dat-ecosystem-archive/datBase/README.md

 ### Develop

-1. Install dependencies.
+Install dependencies.

 ```
 npm install
 ```

-2. Create config file.
+Create config file.

-You can use defaults by copying the example config to `config.js` like so:
+You can use defaults by copying the example config to `config.js`.
+If you want to some other database, you can change these defaults in `config.js`.

 ```
 cp example.config.js config.js
 ```

-If you want to some other database, you can change these defaults in `config.js`.

-3. Initialize the database.
+Initialize the database.
 You only have to do this once:

 ```
 node server/database/init.js
 ```

-4. Watch assets and start server in one command:
+Watch assets and start server in one command:

 ```
 npm start
 ```

-5 (optional).
-Load some test data
+Load some test data (optional).

 ```
 node server/database/populate.js